ory/web/src/pages/blog/keto-zanzibar-evolution.md

 It is important to not confuse this with authorization (is this person who they pretend to be?).
 This question can be answered by
-[Ory Kratos](https://www.ory.sh/kratos/), which is a fully fledged modern identity management system?
+[Ory Kratos](https://www.ory.sh/kratos/), which is a fully fledged modern identity management system.

-In sophisticated cloud systems this can mean that thousands of authorization checks have to be made to serve a basic search response. f each of those checks takes only tenths of a second, round trips and waiting times can range in the minutes.
+In sophisticated cloud systems this can mean that thousands of authorization checks have to be made to serve a basic search response.
+If each of those checks takes only tenths of a second, round trips and waiting times can range in the minutes.
 This is bothersome when searching for something, but not acceptable when running critical infrastructure.